create3000/x_ite/docs/_posts/getting-started.md

 ### Using X_ITE with a CDN

 CDNs can offer a performance benefit by hosting X_ITE on servers spread across the globe.
 This also offers an advantage that if the visitor to your webpage has already downloaded a copy of X_ITE from the same CDN, it won't have to be re-downloaded.
-To use the X_ITE CDN, just reference the JavaScript file in the script element directly from the jsDelivr CDN or GitHub CDN domain.
+To use the X_ITE CDN, just reference the JavaScript file in the script element directly from the [jsDelivr](https://www.jsdelivr.com){:target="_blank"} or [UNPKG](https://www.unpkg.com){:target="_blank"} CDN domain.

 ### jsDelivr CDN